integrandio/lucidmq/README.md

 ### Developing Distributed Systems

+Persisting state to a distributed system.
 There are many benefits to this approach, including improved performance, reduced cost and complexity, and improved reliability.

 ### Quickly Prototyping or Learning Event Streaming